authanram/generators/README.md

 ## Documentation

-To learn all about this package, head over to the [documentation](https://authanram.com/docs/generators).
+To learn all about this package, head over to the [documentation](https://authanram.com/f27aec6e-4516-4e70-bf00-c15ab72b2e71).

+_(Note: The documentation is currently under construction.)_

 ## Changelog